cdamundsen/giffer/README.md

 - `--start` or `-s`: the time (in seconds) when the gif should start.
 - `--end` or `-e`: the time (in seconds) when the gif should end.
 - `--output` or `-o`: the name of the output file (giffer will not overwrite and existing file).
-- `--max-dimension` or `-m`: the maximum width or height of the output gif (in pixels).
+- `--max-dimension` or `-m`: optional, but highly recommended.
+The maximum width or height of the output gif (in pixels).
 If the input file was made in landscape, this will be the width.
 If the input file was made in portrait mode, this will be the height.
+If not set defaults to the size of the input file.
-- `--loops`, or `-l`: the number of loops of the gif that should be played.
+- `--loops`, or `-l`: optional, the number of loops of the gif that should be played.
 Defaults to infinite.
 - `--subtitle` or `-st`: optional, a string to be added centered near the bottom of each frame of the output gif.
 - `--color` or `-c`: optional, the name of the color in which to write the subtitle.
 Supported color names: red, orange, yellow, green, blue, purple, white, black, gray.
 Defaults to white.
 - `--text_size` or `-t`: optional, the size of the subtitle bounding box in pixels, defaults to 15.